daparic/CalculatorBackend/README.md

 Download the executable [Release.zip](https://github.com/daparic/CalculatorBackend/releases/download/0.0.1/Release.zip)

 # Run an MQTT broker
 There are two ways to quickly have an MQTT broker.
+I discourage the use of the native docker of Windows or Mac due to the difficulty of accessing the container instance.

 #### I) MQTT using docker
 ```
 git clone https://github.com/daparic/mosquitto-docker.git